Arithmetic diagonal cycles on unitary Shimura varieties: The Arithmetic Gan--Gross--Prasad conjecture

 Here $\pi$ runs through all \emph{automorphic} representations contributing to $H^{2n-3}(\Sh_K(\wtHG), \BC)$, and $\sigma $ runs through all \emph{automorphic} representations contributing to $H^{2n-2}(\Sh_K(\wtHG), \BC)$.
 Also, $\Ch^{n-1}(M_K(\wtHG))_{\BC,0}[\pi_f^K]$ denotes the $\pi^K_f$-isotypic component of the $\sH_K$-module, i.e., the image under the evaluation map, which is injective,

 Then

-Similar definitions apply to $\Im(\cl_{n-1})_{\BC}[\sigma^K_f]$. \item In \cite{Z09} the \emph{Chow--Kunneth decomposition} was used to modify the arithmetic diagonal cycle to make its cohomology class trivial.
-However, it is difficult to show the existence of a Chow--Kunneth decomposition except in some special cases.
+Similar definitions apply to $\Im(\cl_{n-1})_{\BC}[\sigma^K_f]$. \item In \cite{Z09} the \emph{Chow--K\"unneth decomposition} was used to modify the arithmetic diagonal cycle to make its cohomology class trivial.
+However, it is difficult to show the existence of a Chow--K\"unneth decomposition except in some special cases.
 Therefore, the procedure above is preferable. \end{altenumerate} \end{remark}